MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-25-Community-Reinvestment-Act-Interstate-Deposit-Production-Regulations/subpart-A-General/section-25.12.md

 (2) Is related to the provision of financial services; and

-(3) Has not been considered in the evaluation of the bank's retail banking services under § 25.24(d).
+(3) Has not been considered in the evaluation of the bank's or savings association's retail banking services under § 25.24(d).

 (j) *Consumer loan* means a loan to one or more individuals for household, family, or other personal expenditures.
 A consumer loan does not include a home mortgage, small business, or small farm loan.
 Consumer loans include the following categories of loans: